maheksolanki/HospitalManagmentSystem/README.md

 This project is about Hospital Managment System <br>
+In this we can add patient , view patient details , view doctors details and book the appointment of doctors <br>
-I have use JDBC in this project.
+so this perpose I have use JDBC in this project.